 Initial baseline assessment information will drive our first approach to supporting accelerated progress.
-Objective level assessment has been more thoroughly introduced through the use of a new online assessment tool.
-We will continue to utilise the enhanced assessment information available to us in order to respond quickly to the group and individual needs of our learners.
+Objective level assessment has been introduced and this will be used to target areas of need.
+We will continue to utilise enhanced assessment information in order to respond quickly to the group and individual needs of our learners.
 In this way we can meld an initial proactive approach with an increasingly reactive one, in order to facilitate all pupils "keeping up", rather than "catching up", with year group expectations.